 \section{Problem Formulation}

 We formulate the design problem as a multi-objective search, aiming at finding CNN models with both high-accuracy and low inference latency.
-Unlike previous work which optimizes for indirect metrics such as FLOPS or number of parameters, we consider direct \emph{real-world inference latency}, by running CNN models on real mobile devices and then incorporating the real-world inference latency into our objective.
-Doing so directly measures what is achievable in practice: our early experiments on proxy inference metrics, including single-core Desktop CPU latency and simulated cost models, show it is challenging to approximate real-world latency due to the variety of mobile hardware/software configurations.
+Unlike previous architecture search approaches that often optimize for indirect metrics, such as FLOPS, we consider direct \emph{real-world inference latency}, by running CNN models on real mobile devices, and then incorporating the real-world inference latency into our objective.
+Doing so directly measures what is achievable in practice: our early experiments show it is challenging to approximate real-world latency due to the variety of mobile hardware/software idiosyncrasies.

 Given a model $m$, let $ACC(m)$ denote its accuracy on the target task, $LAT(m)$ denotes the inference latency on the target mobile platform, and $T$ is the target latency.
 A common method is to treat $T$ as a hard constraint and maximize accuracy under this constraint: